Mugat Ghorbati: Culture

-Mugat in Tajikistan
+Tajikistan

 2,234 Mugat lived in Tajikistan in 2010.

-Mugat in Uzbekistan
+Uzbekistan

 There are approximately 12,000 - 20,000 Mugat living in Uzbekistan.
 While children converse in their native language or mixed speech at home, poor educational standards and poverty have gradually reduced fluency rates in favour of Russian or Uzbek.

-Mugat in Kyrgyzstan
+Kyrgyzstan

 The Mugat live in the south of Kyrgyzstan, in Osh Region.
 Their living standard is extremely low.
 Many Mugat have no official documents.
 Education is conducted in Russian, Kyrgyz, or Uzbek, but many Mugat lack education.
 Mugat society is working towards improvement of their living standards, education and knowledge of Kyrgyz and Russian, and preservation of their culture.

-Mugat in Kazakhstan
+Kazakhstan

 The Kazakh Mugat, also known as Kazakh Luli, are a small ethnic group in Kazakhstan.
 They are a subgroup of the broader Mugat ethnic minority originating from the Fergana Valley and the southeastern regions of Kazakhstan (Almaty Region and Zambil).
 Their true population size is unknown, but is estimated to be only a few hundred.
 They speak a dialect of the Kazakh language and most self identify as Kazakh and are integrated into Kazakh society.
 The Kazakh Mugat have faced social, economic, and political marginalization and discrimination throughout their history, and their cultural survival remains a challenge in modern-day Kazakhstan.

-Mugat in Afghanistan
+Afghanistan

-Afghani Mugat Ghorbati (known as Ghorbat) find their origins in the late 19th century and early 20th century when many Mugats emigrated from what was at the time Russian Turkestan into Afghanistan.
+Afghan Mugat Ghorbati (known as Ghorbat) find their origins in the late 19th century and early 20th century when many Mugats emigrated from what was at the time Russian Turkestan into Afghanistan.
 Many Ghorbat names preserve their connection to their families traditional region.

-Mugat in Russia
+Russia

 Starting from the early 1990s, the Mugat began migrating into Southern Russian cities, most noticeably around railway stations and markets.
 At first, Russians mistakenly identified them as Tajik refugees or ethnic Uzbeks due to their traditional Central Asian robes.
 Russian Roma emphasize that the Mugat are distinct from them and not part of the Romani society and culture.
 They are a frequent target of Russian far right skinheads.

-Jugi in Iran
+Iran

-Jugi people are a nomadic group, who believe they once came from Egypt.
+The Mugat Ghorbati in Iran are a nomadic group, who believe they once came from Egypt.
 They live primarily in the Mazandaran Province of Iran and in Central Asia.
 They are often referred to as "Central Asian Gypsies" and frequently confused with the Roma, Doms, or Loms.